Tandem Bank review

 - Minimum annual income (before tax) of £15,000

-- You have not been declared bankrupt or had an account closed due to missed payments
+- You have not been declared bankrupt in the last 12 months or defaulted on a payment closed due to missed payments

 Can I use Tandem abroad?